Author

 The COVID-19 testing clinic has tested an additional 4,000+ Clinton County residents since May 13th.

-Update (8/9/20): 4 New Clinton County Residents Have Now Tested Positive For COVID-19 As Reported By The ISDH
+Update (9/13/20): 1 New Clinton County Resident Has Tested Positive For COVID-19 As Reported By The ISDH

-The Indiana State Department of Health (ISDH) announced today Sunday, August 9, 2020, Clinton County has had 434 residents test positive for COVID-19.
-There are 3 deaths related to COVID-19 in Clinton County.
-At least 5,639 residents of Clinton County have been tested as reported by the ISDH.
+The Indiana State Department of Health (ISDH) announced today, Sunday, September 13, 2020, Clinton County had 1 new positive test, 584 residents have now tested positive for COVID-19.
+There are 11 deaths related to COVID-19 in Clinton County.
+At least 7,862 unique tests have been administrated to residents of Clinton County as reported by the ISDH.

-The rolling 7-day positivity rate for Clinton County is 5.6% as of August 2, 2020.
-The State of Indiana as a whole is 7.5%.
+The rolling 7-day positivity rate of unique individuals for Clinton County is 4.1% as of September 6, 2020.
+The State of Indiana as a whole is 6.9%.

-The Regenstrief Institute released updated hospitalization data as of August 8, 2020, 11:59 p.m. for Clinton County.
+The Regenstrief Institute released updated hospitalization data as of September 12, 2020, 11:59 p.m. for Clinton County.
 Data are unique individuals and cumulative.
-Data for the next update is currently under review.

 Free COVID-19 Test Center in Clinton County